vl4deee11/ch2es/README.md

 # ch2es
 Data transfer from clickhouse to elasticsearch.

+Ch2Es creates a ch2es.stats file to record the offset for each step.
-Write offset for every step into ch2es.stats file.
-If you want to restart program with offset 0,delete ch2es.stats
+If you want to restart the program with an offset of 0,delete ch2es.stats

 # client params
 ```shell